-With a growing number of wood engravers expanding the creative potential of the medium, a society was created: The Society of Wood Engravers, founded in 1920.
-Celebrating their Centenary this year, SWE celebrates wood engraving’s extraordinary evolution from visual aid and reproductive craft to original art form.
-We cannot wait to see where wood engravers will venture to next!
+With a growing number of wood engravers expanding the creative potential of the medium, a society was created: The Society Of Wood Engravers, (SWE) founded in 1920.
+Celebrating their Centenary in 2020, SWE celebrates wood engraving’s extraordinary evolution from visual aid and reproductive craft to original art form.
+We cannot wait to see where wood engravers will venture to next.

-Visit The Society of Wood Engravers’ online catalogue exhibiting their Centenary (82nd Annual) collection of works.
-The Society of Wood Engravers’ Centenary Exhibition tours to The North Wall from 28 October – 7 November 2020.
+Visit The Society Of Wood Engravers’ online catalogue exhibiting their 83rd annual collection of works.
+The Society Of Wood Engravers exhibition tours to The North Wall from Wed 29 Sep – Sat 16 Oct 2021.